intentor/laravel-form/README.md

 All themes are subfolders at `src/resources/views/partials/form` folder.

+### Creating a custom theme

-**Note**: currently, to create a custom form theme, you have to place the theme at `src/resources/views/partials/form` folder.
+To create a custom theme, copy a base theme from `vendor/intentor/laravel-form/src/resources/views/partials/form` at your local Laravel installation to the `resources/views/partials/form` of your app.

+Each helper has its own Blade template file, which can then be customized.

+**Note**: the name of the theme's folder is the name that must be used when <a href="#form-open">setting the theme</a>.

 ## <a id="changelog"></a>Changelog